xeleh/amishell/README.md

 You will need to have the `AUX` mountlist in the `DEVS:DosDrivers` directory.

-You may want to rename the `AUX` mountlist as something like `AUXI` under Windows if you have any problems with that particular name.
+You may want to rename the `AUX` mountlist as `AUXI` under Windows if you have any problems with that particular name.

 ## Serial Preferences
 Execute the `Prefs:Serial` (2.0+) or `Prefs:Preferences` (1.3) program in your Amiga hard drive and set the serial preferences to these values: